Introduction

 -

 Literal Translation: Translating the phrase word-for-word from English can lead to awkward or incorrect sentences.
-For example, "en está la cafetera dónde" is not the most natural way to ask the question in Spanish.
+To give you an idea, "en está la cafetera dónde" is not the most natural way to ask the question in Spanish.

 -